 This is a file extension for a graphics files in Adobe Illustrator.
 Essentially the file contains vector images that can be resized to fit your needs.
 Used in printing, the vector images retain original quality even when the size is altered.

 SVG (Scalable Vector Graphics)

 Stated to be the most common vector graphics format that is supported by many modern browsers.
 Highly suitable for plans, designs and complex diagrams.
-Zooming doesn’t cause any loss of quality in image- so it renders well on small devices as on large.
+Zooming doesn’t cause any loss of quality in an image- so it renders well on small devices as on large.
 However, it is not recommended for photographs.

-If you really want to push your website up a couple of notches, knowing how to add compelling images is one way to go about it.
+If you want to push your website design up a couple of notches, knowing how to add compelling images is one way to go about it.
 Generally, you’d need to use the JPEG format for Web design and use PNG, GIF or SVG only when you particularly need to use them.